nolanlab/BioTekLiquidHandler/README.md

 VWorks plugin for controlling BioTek liquid handlers (e.g. ELx405, MultiFlo, MultiFloFX).

-A very simple plugin (consider using as a template project if you're building a new VWorks plugin).
+A very simple plugin.
 The differences compared to Agilent's plugin are only minor:
 * No XML RPC servers to run
 * No association of an LHC protocol folder with device profile (easier for our protocol file organization method)

+If you're looking for a template to start a new plugin from, please try [our BioShake plugin](https://github.com/nolanlab/VWorks-Bioshake) instead.
+It is more thoroughly debugged, simpler and designed to be easy to template from.

 Installation
 ------------